0xSimeon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [1] 1-confused_smiley prints "(Ôo)'    to the standard output [2] 2-hellofile script prints the content of /etc/passwd in the standard output [3] 3-twofiles script displays the content of /etc/passwd and /etc/hosts [4] 4-lastlines script displays the last 10 lines of /etc/passwd
+[5] 5-firstlines script Display the first 10 lines of /etc/passwd